aquasecurity/harbor-scanner-aqua/README.md

 ## Deployment

+Harbor can be [installed as a Docker service][harbor-docs-installer] or deployed with [high availability via Helm][harbor-docs-helm].
+This section describes how to perform a new installation of the adapter service in both cases.

+Technically it's also possible to deploy Harbor with Docker and Aqua CSP on Kubernetes, and you should be able to figure it out based on the following instructions.

 ### Kubernetes

 > I assume that you installed Aqua CSP >= 4.5 with [Aqua Security Helm charts][aqua-helm-chart] in the `aqua`